 Is a more expensive program better?
 No. YRI costs less than Polygence, Pioneer, and Lumiere while achieving higher publication rates.

 Do program names matter for college?
 Outcomes matter more.
 A publication from any program is more impressive than participation in a prestigious program without outcomes.
+Learn more about how research strengthens college applications.

 When should I apply?
 Apply to competitive free programs early (deadlines vary).
 For YRI and similar programs, apply when ready to commit—rolling admissions.